DOCA0265EN-04

 To protect access to functions accessible through a USB OTG connection on the MicroLogic Active control unit, it is recommended that:

-IEEE 802.15.4 wireless communication is vulnerable to disruption by unauthorized radio emissions in the operating environment.
-To protect access to functions accessible through IEEE 802.15.4 wireless communication, it is recommended that:
+Zigbee wireless communication is vulnerable to disruption by unauthorized radio emissions in the operating environment.
+To protect access to functions accessible through Zigbee wireless communication, it is recommended that:

-The IEEE 802.15.4 network is checked regularly to ensure that all devices are valid.
+• The Zigbee network is checked regularly to ensure that all devices are valid.

-The commissioning of IEEE 802.15.4 wireless devices is done in a place secure from rogue radio transmitters, such as an administrator room.
+• The commissioning of Zigbee wireless devices is done in a place secure from rogue radio transmitters, such as an administrator room.